joryhady/pythonProject_G5_CS435/README.md

 - Choose between three algorithms (Rail Fence, Morse, DES)
 - Provide keys (for DES and Rail Fence)
 - Use a Command-Line Interface (CLI)
+- Select from multiple input files for decryption per algorithm

 The program reads from an input text file and writes the results to an output file.